liangzheng816/OfficeDocs-SharePoint/migration/Fileshare-to-ODSP-migration-guide.md

 Most migrations fall into regular phases as follows.
 Proven success factors for migration include planning, assessing and remediating, preparing your target environment, migrating, and onboarding your users.

 > [!NOTE]
 > Migrating your file shares with Migration Manager lets you have a centralized way of connecting servers, creating tasks, and automatically load balancing your migration tasks.
-You're guided through the steps of migrating your file shares, from the setup of agents, the creation of tasks, and the migration to Microsoft 365.
+Migration Manager guides you through the steps of migrating your file shares, from the setup of agents, the creation of tasks, and the migration to Microsoft 365.
 >
 > **Get started**: [Migrate file shares to Microsoft 365 with Migration Manager](/sharepointmigration/mm-get-started).